 At very first glance, my photographs look like they were made a long time ago, don’t they?
 After all, I’m using a process invented by the Victorians.
-But after a second or two, people come to realise that they must have been made recently.
+But after a second or two, people come to realise that they are in fact highly contemporary.

 Why?
 Because they start spotting the visual clues: modern equipment, clothing, buildings and even the excellent fact that many lifeboats are crewed by women, which certainly wasn’t the case back in the 1800s.

 When describing my photographs, some mistakenly call them vintage.
 This happens a lot in the press with headlines like:

 “Vintage photographs of lifeboat crew snapped with Victorian camera”

 It’s easily done, of course, and it’s not the easiest process to describe to a new audience.

 However, my photographs aren’t vintage at all — in the moments they appear on glass, one of the really overwhelming sensations for whoever’s witnessing the magical process is that the pictures are utterly brand new.

 They look old but they’re not!
 Very confusing for the poor old brain box to deal with at first.